Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 When designing a dashboard, resist trying to display all information on the same page.
 Splitting information into different blocks or even separate dashboards will improve the ease of data consumption.
 This is one of the golden guidelines of dashboard design.
 Information overload hinders usability and makes it hard to find desired data quickly.

-Suppose you want to design a dashboard that caters to users of different divisions, say marketing, analytics, and HR.
+Suppose you want to design a modern dashboard that caters to users of different divisions, say marketing, analytics, and HR.
 Instead of filling up all the information on the same page, you can use tabs to split the information or group them into distinct and legible blocks.
 This makes it easy for every end-user to find the data they need easily.

 12. Organize visual content